 Retirees who have reached Social Security's full retirement age (FRA) and continue to work post retirement, have no limit on earnings with regard to their Social Security benefits.
 For detailed information about Social Security retirement benefits, please click here to visit their website.

-If you are in the Optional Retirement Plan (ORP) through the Oregon University System you may review the information about ORP here.
+If you are in the Optional Retirement Plan (ORP) through the Oregon Public University system you may review the information about ORP here.
 Questions regarding distributions of your account and returning to work should go to your PSU benefits office at 503.725.4926